trungpx/lad/README.md

 Finding pupil location inside the eye image is the prerequisite for eye tracking.
 A baseline is a hybrid model by inspiring YOLO, Network in Network and using Inception as the core CNN to predict the pupil location inside the image of the eye.
 From the [repo](https://github.com/isohrab/Pupil-locator): To evaluate the model, the publicly available datasets [ExCuse, ElSe, PupilNet](http://www.ti.uni-tuebingen.de/Pupil-detection.1827.0.html) was used.
 The results surpass previous state of the art result (PuRe) by 9.2% and achieved 84.4%.
 The model's speed in an Intel CPU Core i7 7700 is 34 fps and in GPU gtx1070 is 124 fps.
 The images for training are noise free and the pupil is evident.
 The images are automatically labeled by [PuRe](https://arxiv.org/pdf/1712.08900.pdf) and the ground truth is the parameter of an ellipse.

-### New algorithm for detecting beatings: We developed the algorithm using the detected pupil positions in the given videos to get exact the time/frames when the beating happens, i.e. horizontal and vertival beatings, which are crucial for diagnosis of BPPV types.
+### New algorithm for detecting beatings
+We developed the algorithm using the detected pupil positions in the given videos to get exact the time/frames when the beating happens, i.e. horizontal and vertival beatings, which are crucial for diagnosis of BPPV types.

 ### Run model
 to predict the pupil location in a video, and detect the beatings, use the command: